 v) international cooperation;

-c) the relevant parts of Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference,
+f) the relevant parts of Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference,

 considering

-a) that exchanging e-mails and other telecommunications over the Internet has become one of the main means of communication between people around the world;
+a) that communications via mobile phone networks and exchanging e-mails and other telecommunications over the Internet has become one of the main means of communication between people around the world;

-b) that there are currently a variety of definitions for the term "spam";
+b) that the meaning of the word "spam" depends on each national perception of privacy and what constitutes spam from the national technological, economic, social and practical perspectives.
+In particular, its meaning evolves and broadens as technologies develop, providing novel opportunities for misuse of electronic communications.
+Although there is no globally agreed definition for spam, "unsolicited" and "bulk" are the two main terms commonly used when describing spam.
+This may include e-mail spam, instant messaging spam, social media spam, Web search engine spam, mobile phone messaging, phone calls ...etc,;

+c) that as the use of ICT continues to expand and the Internet of Things (IoT) continues to grow and new platforms are introduced to the Internet; it is possible that spam vulnerabilities will increase; ;

-c) that spam has become a widespread problem causing potential loss of revenue to Internet service providers, telecommunication operators, mobile telecommunication operators and business users;
+d) that spam in all its forms as mentioned in b has become a widespread problem causing potential loss of revenue to Internet service providers, telecommunication operators, mobile telecommunication operators and business users particularly in developing countries, where high volumes of incoming and outgoing spam cause a severe exhaustion on the limited and costly bandwidth that is available in those regions;

-d) that countering spam by technical means burdens affected entities, including network operators and service providers, as well as users who unwillingly receive such spam, with significant investments in networks, facilities, terminal equipment and applications;
+e) that countering spam by technical means burdens affected entities, including network operators and service providers, as well as users who unwillingly receive such spam, with significant investments in networks, facilities, terminal equipment and applications;

-e) that spam creates problems of information and telecommunication network security, and is increasingly being used as a vehicle for phishing and spreading viruses, worms, spyware and other forms of malware, etc.;
+f) that spam creates problems of information and telecommunication network security, and is increasingly being used as a vehicle for phishing and spreading viruses, worms, spyware and other forms of malware, etc. as well as the widespread practices of the use of voice spam and SMS of international origin in mobile phone networks such as voice call, and Bulk SMS, that, when calling back, users are routed to a call with high charges, such as an overseas premium call, causing significant user financial;

-f) that spamming is used for criminal, fraudulent or deceptive activities;
+g) that spamming is used for criminal, terrorist, fraudulent or deceptive activities;

-g) that spam is a global problem, with different characteristics in different regions, which affects many stakeholders and, therefore, requires collaborative work and international cooperation to address it and find solutions;
+h) that spam is a global problem, with different characteristics in different regions, which affects many stakeholders and, therefore, requires collaborative work and international cooperation in law enforcement and technology, to address it and find technical solutions and develop prevention mechanisms against spam;

-h) that addressing the issue of spam is a matter of urgency;
+i) that addressing the issue of spam is a matter of urgency, in short, medium and long term;

-i) that many countries, in particular developing countries1, need help when it comes to countering spam;
+j) that developing countries1 need more support from developed countries and the international community in facing the problem of spam in particular, and Internet security in general;

-j) that relevant Recommendations of the ITU Telecommunication Standardization Sector (ITU-T) and relevant information from other international bodies are available which could provide guidance for future development in this area, particularly with regard to lessons learned;
+k) that relevant Recommendations of the ITU Telecommunication Standardization Sector (ITU-T) and relevant information from other international bodies are available which could provide guidance for future development in this area, particularly with regard to lessons learned;

-k) that technical measures to counter spam represent one of the elements of the approach mentioned in recognizing further b) above,
+l) that technical measures to counter spam represent one of the elements of the approach mentioned in recognizing further b) above,